libremente/libremente.github.io/bookshelf.md

   Engineers by *Steve Souders*.**

 ## Past reads

+* **Ingredienti per una vita di formidabili passioni by *Luis Sepulveda*.**
+  What a great book!

+* **The hard thing about hard things by *Ben Horowitz*.**
+  This books offers a new perspective on "how to handle hard things".
+Very very fluent to read, it feels easy to empathize with the author and the reader can mostly feel the pain he suffered going through the events that made him one of the most influential person in the whole Valley.

 * **Don't Make Me Think by *Steve Krug*.**
   Interesting overview on the usability of web and mobile apps.